Revised F.C.I. Standard No 189, dated 12 March 1999

 Cheeks - The zygomatic arches are well pronounced.

 EYES: Oval shaped, dark brown, according to coat colour.
 The expression is soft and friendly.

 EARS: Medium sized.
 Carried erect or semi-erect.
 Set rather far apart, rather broad at the base, triangular in shape and very mobile.
 Also the inner side is covered with hair.
 It is equally acceptable that one ear is erect and the other is semi-erect.

 NECK: Medium in length, strong and covered with profuse hair.

 General Appearance - Powerful with strong bones.
 Viewed from the front straight and parallel.

 Upper Arm - As long as the shoulder blade.
 The angle between shoulder and upper arm is rather open.

-Elbows - Placed slightly lower than the lower edge of the ribcage, pointing straight backwards.
+Elbows - Approximately at the level of the lower edge of the ribcage, pointing straight backwards.

 Forearm - Rather strong, vertical.

 Withers - Muscular and broad, only slightly pronounced.